Le Sage's theory of gravitation: Euler, Bernoulli, and Boscovich

 Leonhard Euler once remarked that Le Sage's model was "infinitely better" than that of all other authors, and that all objections are balanced out in this model, but later he said the analogy to light had no weight for him, because he believed in the wave nature of light.
 After further consideration, Euler came to disapprove of the model, and he wrote to Le Sage:

 You must excuse me Sir, if I have a great repugnance for your ultramundane corpuscles, and I shall always prefer to confess my ignorance of the cause of gravity than to have recourse to such strange hypotheses.

 Daniel Bernoulli was pleased by the similarity of Le Sage's model and his own thoughts on the nature of gases.
 However, Bernoulli himself was of the opinion that his own kinetic theory of gases was only a speculation, and likewise he regarded Le Sage's theory as highly speculative.

-Roger Joseph Boscovich pointed out, that Le Sage's theory is the first one, which actually can explain gravity by mechanical means.
+Roger Joseph Boscovich pointed out that Le Sage's theory is the first one that actually can explain gravity by mechanical means.
 However, he rejected the model because of the enormous and unused quantity of ultramundane matter.
 John Playfair described Boscovich's arguments by saying:

 An immense multitude of atoms, thus destined to pursue their never ending journey through the infinity of space, without changing their direction, or returning to the place from which they came, is a supposition very little countenanced by the usual economy of nature.
 Whence is the supply of these innumerable torrents; must it not involve a perpetual exertion of creative power, infinite both in extent and in duration?

 A very similar argument was later given by Maxwell (see the sections below).
 Additionally, Boscovich denied the existence of all contact and immediate impulse at all, but proposed repulsive and attractive actions at a distance.